-Indigos are not a recent phenomenon, they have been arriving for decades so there are plenty of Indigo adults around, too.
+Indigos are not a recent phenomenon, and many people seem to believe in them.
+They are said to have been arriving for decades, so there seem to be plenty of Indigo adults around, too.

-Read through the following signs to find out if you’re one of them.
+Read through the following signs that they are said to have.

-Indigo adults rarely accept things ‘just because’; they have a strong need to understand ‘why’ things happen.
-Indigos question things incessantly, seeking to understand the meaning behind why things are the way they are.
-Indigos may in particular question inequality, suffering, hate and war as they cannot understand what fuels man’s inhumanity to man.
+Indigo adults rarely accept things ‘just because’; they have a strong need to understand ‘why’ things happen, New Age practitioners claim.
+Indigos are said to question things incessantly, seeking to understand the meaning behind why things are the way they are.
+Indigos may in particular question inequality, suffering, hate, and war as they cannot understand what fuels man’s inhumanity to man.

-One of the things Indigos often question is authority.
+One of the things Indigos are often said to question is authority.
 This is because they do not believe the accepted wisdom is always correct.
 Indigos may have had a hard time at school because they argued with the accepted ways of doing things.